sarthakdua09/Rock-or-Mine-Prediction-Model--Machine-Learning/README.md

-# 🪨 Rock or Mine Prediction Model
+# 🪨 Rock or Mine Prediction Model -- Machine Learning

 This project focuses on building a binary classification model that can distinguish between rocks and mines using sonar signals.
 The objective is to develop a machine learning pipeline that predicts the type of object based on 60 features extracted from sonar signals.